m4ttsch/omscs-notes-notes/information-security/firewalls.md

 The internal firewall protects the remainder of the enterprise network from attacks launched from the DMZ.
 For example, if a public-facing web server is compromised, the internal firewall can block attack traffic originating from that server.

 Additionally, the internal firewall controls access to the DMZ from the internal network.
 Only authorized traffic from the internal network can reach the DMZ to change, say, a setting on a public-facing web server.
-For example, such traffic may be limited to having a source IP address of a sysadmin’s workstation.
+For example, such traffic may be limited to having a source IP address of a sysadmin's workstation.

 Multiple internal firewalls can be used to protect different parts of the internal network from each other; that is, even if one part of the internal network has been compromised, the other parts are still being protected by their local firewalls.